Coolest Hawaiian Luau Party Ideas

 Hawaiian Luau Costumes

 A homemade Luau costume is easy to make and always lots of fun.
-Here are a bunch of homemade Luau costumes submitted to us by visitors with detailed writeups and photos.

 As kids arrive to the Luau party, give them a flower to put on their ear; left ear means married, right ear means single (you’ll probably be going for the right ear).